2015 Manny Castellanos

 - Q: When do you announce the finalists?

-- A: In June, Brooks will announce the finalists and share their stories.
+- A: Around May 15, Brooks will announce the finalists and share their stories.
 That’s when you (and everyone you know) will have a chance to vote for your favorite coach.
 Be sure to spread the word!

 - Q: When do you announce the winner?